tinatrinh1012/crud-app/README.md

 - Vue.js for front-end application because it's simple, easy to use, and I'm more familiar with Vue.js than React.js at the moment.
 Since I only had 2 weeks for the project, I wanted to use something I'm comfortable with and find ways to optimize instead of figuring out a new framework and not have time to optimize.

+- Foundation CSS framework for styling because they have an easy-to-use grid system that can dynamically adjust for different screen sizes.
+In addition, Foundation default styling is good enough for this sample app.

 - PostgreSQL for database simply because this is the only relational database management system that I've learned.

+## Process for verifying the correctness of the program

+- Test API endpoints by using Postman to make requests to the server application and verify expected response
+- Test connection with database by making API request that sends a query to database and verify that the database is updated correctly or sends back the right data as if we were to enter the same query in psql shell
+- Use Vue Devtools (browser devtools extension for Vue.js) to debug Vue.js app during development and verify that states are updated correctly
+- Use browser developer tools like console, network, and elements to debug full-stack application functionality and errors, such as verfiying what requests were made when a frontend event happens and response from server.

+- Functionality manual test

+    - Frontend app routing to different views
+    - Display jobs table properly
+    - Create a new job, which require all fields to be filled, and verify database update that should reflect on frontend data table
+    - Update an existing job information and verify results in database
+    - Delete a job and verify results in database
+    - Search records by job ID, style ID, and color number and verify display results
+    - Filter by manufacturer, type, style, color, and size and verify display results